 - Hit the [Enter] key after entering your new numbers.

 - Click on the “Create G-Code” box in the grey instructions cell.

 - Click “OK” in the box that says “End.”

-- If the g-code window in Wordpad loads behind the Excel window, you may have to minimize the Excel window in order to view it.
+- If the g-code window in Wordpad loads behind the Excel window, you may have to minimize the Excel window to view it.

 - Review the G-code to make sure all the lines begin with the letter “n” and the proper number.
 (Edit in Wordpad if necessary.)

 Enter a number in the appropriate box and hit [Enter].
-Convert weights between kilograms, grams, miligrams, micrograms, pounds and ounces.
+Convert weights between kilograms, grams, milligrams, micrograms, pounds, and ounces.

-- ONLINE CONVERSIONS!
-This link from Machine Tools Online offers a number of handy conversion calculators for dimensions, time, money and more, or for dimensional conversions between systems.
+- Online Conversions!
+This link from Machine Tools Online offers some handy conversion calculators for dimensions, time, money, and more or for dimensional conversions between systems.

-- MORE FREE CALCULATORS, formulas, conversions, cost of living…you name it.
+- More Free Caclulators, formulas, conversions, cost of living…you name it.
 See Cleave Books’ Specialist Calculators page at www.cleavebooks.co.uk.

 - Here’s an interesting site with lots of handy software for the shop that has one major attraction…IT’S ALL FREE!
-Marvin Klotz has put up a site called Software for People Who Build Things that includes a wealth of programs for your use.
+Marvin Klotz has a website called Software for People Who Build Things that includes a wealth of programs for your use.
 It’s worth looking over the list to see if there is anything that could help you solve a problem.
 I’ll bet you find something you’ll download.
-It’s cool stuff and the price is right.
+It’s cool stuff, and the price is right.